HanyangZhong/FENet/README.md

 # FENet: Focusing Enhanced Network for Lane Detection

-Pytorch implementation of the paper "FENet: Focusing Enhanced Network for Lane Detection"
+This is the Pytorch implementation for the paper "FENet: Focusing Enhanced Network for Lane Detection"

 The paper is available at [arXiv](https://arxiv.org/abs/2312.17163).